Use the Edit – Find function located in the browser to search within this document.

 3. is recognized under a qualified medical child support order as having a right to coverage under this Plan.

-A child aged 26 or over who was disabled but who no longer meets the requirements of paragraph two (2) above, ceases to be an eligible family member 60 days following the date on which the applicable requirement is not met.
+A child aged 26 or over who was disabled but who no longer meets the requirements of paragraph two (2) above, ceases to be an eligible family member at the end of the month in which the applicable requirement is not met.

 Please note: An eligible employee's parents are not eligible to be covered.